-The borrowings of the Company i.e. long-term loans and working capital facilities from Banks stood at Rs.
-5740 Lakhs as at 31st March 2020.
+The total borrowings of the Company including long-term loans and working capital facilities stood at ₹ 5295 lakhs as on 31st March 2021.

-9. EXTRACT OF THE ANNUAL RETURN
+9. ANNUAL RETURN

-The extract of the Annual Return in the prescribed form MGT-9 as required under section 92(3) of the Act is enclosed as Annexure 1.
-Further, the Annual Return of the Company for the FY 2018-19 is available on the website of the Company i.e., www.artson.net
+The Annual Return of the Company for the FY 2020-21 in the prescribed form MGT-7 as required under section 92(3) of the Act is available on the website of the Company i.e., www.artson.net

-10. MATERIAL CHANGES AND COMMITMENTS, IF ANY, AFFECTING THE FINANCIAL POSITION OF THE COMPANY WHICH HAVE OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR TO WHICH THE FINANCIAL STATEMENTS RELATE AND THE DATE OF THE REPORT a) Appointment of Director
+MATERIAL CHANGES AND COMMITMENTS, IF ANY, AFFECTING THE FINANCIAL POSITION OF THE COMPANY WHICH HAVE OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR TO WHICH THE FINANCIAL STATEMENTS RELATE AND THE DATE OF THE REPORT a) Cessation of Directors

-No material changes and/ or commitments affecting the financial position of the Company, occurred between the end of the financial year of the Company to which the financial statements relate i.e. 31st March 2020 and the date of the report i.e., 31st July 2020.
+No material changes and/ or commitments affecting the financial position of the Company, occurred between the end of the financial year of the Company to which the financial statements relate i.e., 31st March 2021 and the date of the report i.e., 23rd July 2021.

-11. DIRECTORS AND KEY MANAGERIAL PERSONNEL
+DIRECTORS AND KEY MANAGERIAL PERSONNEL